-A notable strategic advantage of litigating individual actions is that they are not subject Litigation Uniform the Securities to Standards Act ("SLUSA") that Congress passed in 1998.
+A notable strategic advantage of litigating individual actions is that they are not subject to the Securities Litigation Uniform Standards Act ("SLUSA") that Congress passed in 1998.
 SLUSA gives exclusive jurisdiction of securities class actions to the federal courts.
 Because SLUSA applies to class actions, and not individual actions, state court forums may be available where there is no other basis for federal jurisdiction (such as arising under the federal bankruptcy code or diversity jurisdiction).